verilog-indeed/Zunburuk/README.md

 Not super accurate if you use excessively large parameters...
 If you find a discrepancy between what you see here and what you see on a book, I'd trust the book instead.

+To download, go to the release tag on the left and select the asset you want.